Fernanda Lampas-Peralta

-Fernanda Lampas-Peralta is a Filipino lawyer, certified public accountant, and jurist who is the current Presiding Justice of the Court of Appeals of the Philippines.
-She was appointed by President Ferdinand Marcos Jr. and took her oath of office on November 18, 2024, at the Malacañan Palace.
+Fernanda Lampas-Peralta (born June 26, 1960) is a Filipino lawyer, certified public accountant, and jurist who is the current Presiding Justice of the Court of Appeals of the Philippines.
+She was appointed by President Bongbong Marcos and took her oath of office on November 18, 2024, at the Malacañan Palace.

 Early life and education

 Peralta earned her degree in Business Administration from the University of the East.
 She later studied law at the San Beda College of Law in Mendiola and the Far Eastern University Institute of Law.
 She became a certified public accountant in 1980 and passed the Philippine Bar Examination in 1984.

 Career

 Peralta began her career at the Office of the Solicitor General, where she served as associate solicitor and trial attorney.

 From 1981 to 1983, she also taught accountancy as a part-time instructor at the University of the East.

 She was appointed associate justice of the Court of Appeals and later became its acting presiding justice in September 2023, following the retirement of Presiding Justice Remedios Salazar Fernando.

-On November 18, 2024, President Ferdinand Marcos Jr. formally appointed Peralta as Presiding Justice of the Court of Appeals, making her the head of the country’s second-highest collegiate court.
+On November 18, 2024, President Bongbong Marcos formally appointed Peralta as Presiding Justice of the Court of Appeals, making her the head of the country’s second-highest collegiate court.